boryspaulewicz/bhsdtr2/Readme.md

-At present, only the most important functions in the bhsdtr2 package (i.e., bhsdtr and samples) are documented.
+At present, only the most important functions in the bhsdtr2 package (e.g., bhsdtr, samples) are documented.

 The bhsdtr2 package overview
 ----------------------------